joydeep-b/joydeepb.com/prospective-students.md

 should expect to devote a minimum of 11 hours per week to research.
 You will have to sign up for a 3-credit independent study with me to work on research.

-### Undergraduates at Other Universities

-I occasionally have funding for exceptional undergraduate students from other universities to come work in my lab for a summer.
-However, such positions are rare, and only offered to the most promising students.
-Successful past summer undergraduate students who have worked with me have gone on to publish their summer research at top robotics and AI conferences, and subsequently joined PhD programs at top CS departments.
-If you have already worked on some research, have outstanding grades in your major, can list two faculty who are willing to provide letters of reference for you, and can commit to a 14-week summer research internship, please feel free to email me with the subject "Prospective Summer Robotics Research Internship", including in your email:
-1. Why you wish to work with me,
-1. A transcript of your grades and your CV,
-1. A link to previous coding projects (e.g. your GitHub profile),
-1. What research you have worked on in the past, and
-1. A list of at least two faculty references.

 Due to the volume of emails I receive in this category, I cannot commit to replying to every one, but I do read every email.
 If you do not hear back from